 Post Market Clinical Follow-up (PMCF) is a complex and often misunderstood element in the MedTech space.
 With Europe’s medical device regulation (EUMDR) kicking in, the manufacturers will need a more robust PMCF plan.
-We had the opportunity to attended a session on the topic: Updates and Strategies for Post Market Clinical Follow-up (PMCF), at the Virtual MedTech: EUMDR Exchange Conference, 2021.
+We had the opportunity to attend a session on the topic: Updates and Strategies for Post Market Clinical Follow-up (PMCF), at the Virtual MedTech: EUMDR Exchange Conference, 2021.
 The session was conducted by Bassil Akra, CEO and Co-Owner, QUNIQUE.

 This presentation focused on assessing what manufacturers need to do to perform compliant post market clinical follow-up (PMCF) activities and the best practices for completing PMCFs.